top of page

 The Gap is the amount your investments must cover every single year.

-Example: You plan to spend $90,000/year.
-Your guaranteed income is $40,000/year.
+Example: You plan to spend $90,000 per year.
+Your guaranteed income is $40,000 per year.

 👉 $90,000 - $40,000 = $50,000 Gap

-STEP 3: Calculate Your Savings Goal
+STEP 3: Calculate Your Target Savings Goal

-Multiply the Gap by a factor based on your risk tolerance and time horizon to calculate your savings goal.
+Now, multiply the Gap by a factor based on your risk tolerance and time horizon to calculate your savings goal.
 This is based on the 4% Rule (where 25 is the inverse of 4%) but adjusted for how long you expect to be retired and how much tolerance you have for risk during retirement.

 Multiplier

-Required Savings
+Target Savings

 25x

-$1.25 Million ($50K x 25)
+$1.25 Million

-A typical 30-year retirement (the standard safety baseline).
+A typical 30-year retirement (the standard safety baseline)

 33x

-$1.65 Million ($50K x 33)
+$1.65 Million

-Early retirement (longer time horizon) or a desire for very high safety.
+Early retirement (longer time horizon) or a desire for very high safety

 20x

-$1.0 Million ($50K x 20)
+$1.0 Million

 Critical Bonus Tips (Don't Miss These!)